-For Go Skateboarding Day, don’t just grab your skateboard, grab your camera!
+For Go Skateboarding Day, don’t just grab a skateboard — grab a camera!
 Alright, we don’t really care if you grab a skateboard at all.
-We’re photography junkies here, and the truth is that we’re mostly excited about skateboard photography, which is and always has been awesome.
+We’re photography junkies here, and mostly excited about skate photography, which is and always has been awesome.
 We’d even call it rad, but every skater reading this would probably roll their eyes at us.

-Truth is, you don’t need to know how to land a kickflip or even how to stand straight on a board to appreciate the creativity and high-flying eye candy of skating.
-If you want to deep-dive into skate photography though, you will need to learn a few tricks behind the viewfinder.
+Truth is, you don’t need to know how to nail a kickflip to appreciate the high-flying eye candy of skateboarding.
+If you want to capture it on camera, however, you may need to learn a few tricks behind the viewfinder.
 Here are 10 tips to help you land your skate shots.

 1. Rapid Fire Bursts